Interdepartmental

 IDP 152 Introduction to 3D Printing Technology (1 Credit)

-This class teaches students 3D printing literacy and introduce students to the contexts within which this technology is being used in different fields.
+This course teaches students 3D printing literacy and introduce students to the contexts within which this technology is being used in different fields.
 Students explore the technology of 3D Printers and learn how to design and produce 3D printed objects.
 Students are introduced to various software used to generate 3D designs, covering the basics of Computer Aided Design and Scanning.
 Students also learn how to prepare these models for printing using printer-specific software and finally create the 3D printed models.
 S/U only.
 Enrollment limited to 15.

 Fall, Spring, Variable